-7.5.10 In order to permit full consideration of the request for review the administrative support from the Student Casework Unit may request relevant information from the faculty/campus.
-The purpose of the Review Panel is to review the procedures at stage 1 or consider whether it was reasonable that evidence was not provided at stage 1 and not to rehear the case.
+- 7.5.10 In order to permit full consideration of the request for review the administrative support from the Student Casework Unit may request relevant information from the faculty/campus.
+The purpose of the Review Panel is to review the procedures at stage 1 or consider whether it was reasonable that evidence was not provided at stage 1 and not to rehear the case. - 7.5.11 The Review Panel will make one of the following decisions: - a) That the appeal is rejected and no further action will be taken.